RicedOutDesktop/random-chub/README.md

 # SillyTavern Random Chub

 Broaden your horizon by importing random bots from the chub.

-Or discover new slot you'll instantly delete.
+Or discover new slop you'll instantly delete.

 ## Features